CodingDiego/NodeJs---ExpressJs-most-minimal-boilerplate/README.md

 # No need to build & serve

-- Mostly because this is a boilerplate, if you are going to use it to build something anyway you're probably advance enough to do it yourself
+- Mostly because this is a boilerplate, if you are going to use it to build something anyway you're probably advanced enough to do it yourself